 What does it take to have a successful future?
-That's the question that was asked of 10,600 area eighth graders in September of 2013 at the fourth annual SAWDC Worlds of Opportunity Career Expo.
-At the 2013 event, public and private school students visited the Mobile Civic Center over the course of a two-day period for a hands-on, interactive career exploration experience led by business professionals from twelve key South Alabama industries.
+That's the question that was asked of 9,300 area eighth graders on September 23rd and 24th at the sixth annual SAWDC Worlds of Opportunity Career Expo.
+At the 2015 event, public and private school students visited the Mobile Civic Center over the course of a two-day period for a hands-on, interactive career exploration experience led by business professionals from thirteen key South Alabama industries.
 The resounding message to students attending this event is that there are three ingredients to success: graduate from high school, remain drug free, and the lifestyle choices of today will have a direct impact on future success.

 Aligning Regional Workforce Efforts: An Effective Industry-Informed Strategy